C. Brandon Chapman

 Before that, he earned his B.A. from WSU’s Edward R. Murrow School of Communication (he double majored in Spanish).
 He was a sports editor at The Daily Evergreen, and took an active role with both Cable 8 and KUGR.
 He was a WSU Community College President’s Award recipient.
 He won the Murrow Award in 2004, as well as winning the first ever Keith Jackson Award for excellence in sports broadcasting for a student.

-In the spirit of giving back, Brandon began teaching a sports play-by-play course for Murrow College in Spring 2019.
+In the spirit of giving back, at WSU Brandon began teaching a sports play-by-play course for Murrow College in Spring 2019.
 He’s also taught Audio Storytelling.
 Currently, he teaches COMJOUR 150 (Introductiong to Broadcast Equipment) and is the KUGR (student radio) faculty advisor.
 Additionally, he is the KUGR Sports professional advisor.
 Within the community, he served on the Pullman City Council between 2018-2021 and is an active Kiwanis member.

 He received his associate’s degree in Radio/TV from Centralia College.